-SAVE THE DATE FOR OUR 2025 EVENT!
+SAVE-THE-DATE FOR OUR 2025 EVENT!

 Lindy on the Rocks is a full weekend swing dance festival in Denver, Colorado featuring live music, classes, competitions, and all the social dancing your heart desires!
 While the focus is on Lindy Hop, you will find all vintage swing dances represented including tap, charleston, shag, and balboa!